 Wait, what?
 People often confuse these symptoms with a cold.
-The common cold will last from 7-10 days, whereas winter allergies can last for months.
-During the winter, we’re exposed to more indoor allergens such as mold, dust mites, and animal dander because we spend all our time inside.
+The common cold will last from 7 to 10 days, whereas winter allergies can last for months.
+We’re exposed to more indoor allergens such as mold, dust mites, and animal dander during the winter because we spend all our time inside.
 What can you do?

 2. Capture Allergens with Filters

 A high-efficiency particulate air (HEPA) filter can dramatically improve winter allergy symptoms.
-These filters are small and can be set up in the corner of a room to help you breathe easy.
+You can place these filters in the corner of a room to make breathing easier.